ntamas/plfit/README.rst

 From the command line
 ^^^^^^^^^^^^^^^^^^^^^

-Prepare a data file consisting your input data, one number (i.e. sample) per line.
+Prepare a data file consisting of your input data, one number (i.e. sample) per line.
 So, for instance, if you want to find out whether the degrees of some graph follow a power-law distribution or not, just dump the degrees into the input file, one vertex per line.
 If you are interested